Multiple abuse allegations.

 For over thirty years, abuse Survivors have suffered in silent shame, each walking their own painful journey.
 Pastors did not take abuse Survivors’ and their parents’ allegations seriously.
 Parents and congregations were in the dark and weren’t able to protect their boys or help their adult sons who were traumatized by the abuse.

-Now, nearly twenty years after allegations were first reported at TFCA, things are starting to change.
+Now, twenty years after allegations were first reported to TFCA, things are starting to change.
 Since TFCA’s April 2024 report and August 2024 addendum, TFCA has taken steps to respond and has started an abuse Survivors counseling fund.
 Bishop Warner is engaged with TFCA and issued a noteworthy pastoral response letter.
 In that Nov 2024 letter, he revealed that he issued formal admonishments to former Rector John Yates and current Rector Sam Ferguson for their mishandling of the abuse allegations.

 Perhaps not surprisingly, little attention has been paid to former youth group members who are now grown, especially the women, many of whom recall feeling like “second class citizens” compared to the boys.
+The women now know Cornerstone was not a safe place because it had at least three male perpetrators including Taylor in the 1990s.
+These women are now facing a frightening truth: they were not safe either, they were just lucky.

 Both former youth group members and abuse Survivors find themselves shaken and shattered, trying to examine their past in the light of this awful truth, and make sense of what was good and what was evil.
 And where was God?